Check your Testosterone levels

 Second, TRT clinics offer comprehensive care.
 In addition to providing TRT, they can also help you with other issues that may be affecting your health, such as hormone imbalances or obesity.

-2. Through your GP:
+2. Through your local GP or Endocrinologist:

-When patients decide to go through a GP, the side effects are often poorly managed as off-label medications such as HCG and aromatase inhibitors are generally not prescribed to men who require them - due to lack of knowledge and experience with TRT patients.
-This can result in treatment being somewhat ineffective with plenty of men suffering from high estrogen levels, and not having any way to lower them.
+When patients decide to go through a local GP or endocrinologist, the side effects are often poorly managed as other medications such as HCG and aromatase inhibitors are generally not prescribed to men who require them - due to lack of knowledge and experience with TRT patients.

 Why get TRT in Australia through Enhanced Men's Clinic?